 15:186 Internet Programming I (3 s.h.)
-Prerequisite: 15:169, Media Experience and 15:196, Structure and Design.
+Prerequisite: 15:169, Media Experience, and 15:196, Structure and Design, or permission of the instructor.
 This course will teach the fundamentals of client-side web scripting with JavaScript.
-Students will learn about browser-related object models and their associated properties, events, and methods.
-Students will work with these models to create documents on the flv. create pop-up documents, manage images, manage framesets. create roll-overs, enable and validate form elements, manage cookies, create and maintain basic databases, define and enable custom objects, and create various web-related tools.
+Students will learn about browser-related object models and their associated properties. events, and methods.
+Students will work with these models to create documents on the fly, create pop-up documents, manage images, manage framesets, create roll-overs, enable and validate form elements, manage cookies, create and maintain basic databases, define and enable custom objects, and create various webrelated tools.
 (30-30)